 There's more self-contact in this version than in the previous one.
 Most of the lower legs are touching, which provides some comfort.

 A person in this position is ill-prepared for quick action.
-It takes a little effort to remove the top ankle and, even then, the legs aren't in position to stand up.
+It takes a little effort to remove the top ankle, and even then, the legs aren't in a position to stand up.

-It takes up more floor space than is necessary, which suggests dominance, but this isn't the end of it.
+It takes up more floor space than is necessary, which suggests dominance.
 Crossing at the ankles reduces the space, which undercuts the leg extension.
 At best, this neutralizes the dominance implied by the extra space.
 More likely, I think, it indicates the person's real feelings.
 They're probably not as relaxed as they want to appear.

 This is a commonly seen version of crossing the legs.
 One thigh is placed on top of the other.

-There's a lot of self-contact in this version, with the whole length of both thighs touching.
+This version contains a lot of self-contact, with the whole length of both thighs touching.
 This gives it a high rating on the comfort scale.